unculture/creative-boilerplate/readme.md

     `cd <new-creative>`

-3. Edit `package.json` replacing the values of `name` and `description` with those for the new campaign.
+3. Edit `package.json` replacing the values of `name` and `description` with those for the new creative.

 4. Initialize a new git repository: